Oakland Plantation (Natchitoches Parish, Louisiana)

-Oakland Plantation, originally known as the Jean Pierre Emmanuel Prud'homme Plantation, and also known as Bermuda, is a historic plantation in and unincorporated area of Natchitoches Parish, Louisiana.
+Oakland Plantation, originally known as the Jean Pierre Emmanuel Prud'homme Plantation, and also known as Bermuda, is a historic plantation in an unincorporated area of Natchitoches Parish, Louisiana.
 Founded as a forced-labor farm worked by enslaved Black people for White owners, it is one of the nation's best and most intact examples of a French Creole cotton plantation complex.
 The Oakland Plantation is now owned by the National Park Service as part of the Cane River Creole National Historical Park.

 It has been listed on the National Register of Historic Places since August 29, 1979.
 It is designated as a notable destination on the state's Louisiana African American Heritage Trail.
 It was designated a National Historic Landmark on January 3, 2001.

 Geography

 The Oakland Plantation grounds and structures are within the Cane River Creole National Historical Park, in the National Park Service's Cane River National Heritage Area.
 The plantation is situated on a bend of the Cane River Lake, with access by Louisiana Highway 119 in the Bermuda community near the parish seat of Natchitoches.
 Oakland Plantation is located near the Magnolia Plantation, which is another National Historic Landmark within the Cane River Creole National Historical Park; and the Melrose Plantation.

 Oakland Plantation is associated with the Atahoe Plantation (of Natchez), which was developed by one of the Prud'homme family.
 The Cherokee Plantation was built by a granddaughter of Jean Pierre Emmanuel Prud'homme.
 It is also associated with the community of Isle Brevelle, a local Creole community.